OgmentO

 3. Social Commerce Integration

-The convergence of social media and e-commerce is becoming more defined, and D2C brands are capitalising on this trend.
+The convergence of social media and e-commerce is becoming more defined, and D2C brands are capitalizing on this trend.
 Social commerce, where consumers can discover and purchase products directly through social media platforms, is gaining traction.
 D2C brands are aligning their strategies to leverage the reach and engagement potential of platforms like Instagram, Facebook, and WhatsApp.

 Evolution of Direct-to-Consumer (D2C) Markets in India